patchedByBatman/am-press.github.io/content/posts/maths/kalman-3.md

 ---
 author: "Pantelis Sopasakis"
 title:  "The Kalman Filter III: Measurement and time updates"
-date: 2023-02-04
+date: 2023-02-02
 description: "Update equations of the Kalman fiter"
-summary: "Update equations of the Kalman fiter"
+summary: "We derive the measurement and update steps of the Kalman filter"
 math: true
 series: ["Mathematix"]
 tags: ["Estimation"]